yunaranyancat/musubi/_posts/2019-03-16-discord-EG.md

 Please refrain from discussing any unlawful actions, this is not the place to tell people about your blackhat actions, it's also not very smart.
 In addition to this, please do not ask anyone to break the law for you, this is not a blackhat recruitment area, we try to maintain a professional environment & discussion of such topics is not professional.
 Finally, refrain from posting unlawfully gathered content & links to such content, #resources-sharing is there for legally obtained material to be posted (no this does not mean you can share a book because you bought it)

 Do not post Torrents or any illegal websites, failure to do so will result in temporary ban.
+There might be professionals who are working with the polices here.

 ### 4. Please use English / Malay at all times.